MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

     * Enter the description and expiry time of the secret (recommended to select maximum allowed time for expiry) and click on Save button.
 A value would be shown.
 Save this Client secret value.
 Would be required later as the ClientSecret.
     :::image type="content" source="../../media/Obtain clientsecret value.PNG" alt-text="Image showing how to obtain Client Secret value ":::

-9. Make a note of the values and follow [**installation article**](../../infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md) to complete the Deployment by configuring obtained values as below.
+9. Make a note of the values and follow [**installation article**](microsoft-community-training\infrastructure-management\install-your-platform-instance\detailed-step-by-step-installation-guide.md) to complete the Deployment by configuring obtained values as below.

     ![Work_School_Login](../../media/Detailed_Installation_Steps/Detailed_Installation_Guide_Step4b.png)

 >[!Note]
->If you are facing any issues while Deploying your AD instance, please follow the header "Microsoft EntraID (Azure AD) Configuration issue" under [**troubleshooting document**](troubleshooting.md) and send us the required output.
+>If you are facing any issues while Deploying your AD instance, Please reach out to us [**via HelpDesk**](https://aka.ms/cthelpdesk).

 ### Multi-Tenant support for Microsoft EntraID (Azure AD) based Authentication